← Reference Deep-Dives Reference Deep-Dive · Updated · 9 min read

 Research from the Hartman Group shows that 62% of eating occasions involve some degree of compromise between competing needs — wanting something healthy but also convenient, wanting something indulgent but also affordable, wanting something the whole family will enjoy but also nutritionally responsible.
 These compromises are innovation signals.
 Each one represents a consumer who would pay for a product that resolves the tension rather than forcing the trade-off.

-AI-moderated research is particularly effective for need-state analysis because the conversational format allows consumers to describe their occasions in their own language, revealing need states that researchers might not have anticipated.
+Our CPG consumer research solution is particularly effective for need-state analysis because the conversational AI format allows consumers to describe their occasions in their own language, revealing need states that researchers might not have anticipated.
 A consumer describing her after-school snack routine might reveal a need state that has no direct category analog: “I need something that feels like I am feeding them a real food, not a processed snack, but that they can eat in the car without making a mess, and that I can keep in my bag without it melting or getting crushed.”
 This need state spans multiple categories and can only surface through open-ended exploration.

 The Customer Intelligence Hub clusters these need states across hundreds of interviews, quantifying how prevalent each one is and mapping which existing products partially serve it.
 This creates an evidence-based innovation pipeline where each opportunity is defined by the size of the unmet need, the intensity of the compromise consumers currently make, and the specificity of the occasion context.